Sequential Product Spaces are Jordan Algebras: The Jordan product from a sequential product

 \section{The Jordan product from a sequential product}

 The Koecher-Vinberg theorem is a rather indirect way of establishing the Jordan algebra structure of the space.
 Since we don't have just a homogeneous self-dual space, but we also have access to the sequential product we can in fact construct the Jordan product directly.
 That is what we will strive for in this section.
-We will use the construction of the Jordan product from the work of Alfsen and Schultz \cite{alfsen2012geometry}, but then adapted to our setting.
+We will use the construction of the Jordan product from the work of Alfsen and Shultz \cite{alfsen2012geometry}, but then adapted to our setting.
+In this section we will again let $V$ be a finite-dimensional sequential product space, and hence by the previous section it is self-dual and homogeneous.
+We write $L_a: V\rightarrow V$ for the linear map that sends $v\in V$ to $a\mult v$.

-\begin{definition} We call a real vector space $V$ a \emph{Jordan algebra} when it has a bilinear commutative operation $*$ that satisfies the \emph{Jordan identity}: $a*(b*(a*a)) = (a*b)*(a*a)$.
-We call $V$ a \emph{Euclidean} Jordan algebra when it is furthermore a Hilbert space with inner product~$\inn{\cdot, \cdot}$ such that $\inn{a*b,c} = \inn{b,a*c}$. \end{definition}

-Note: By writing the Jordan product operator $T_a(b) := a*b$ and using the commutativity of the product we can also write the Jordan identity as $T_aT_{a*a} = T_{a*a}T_a$.

 \begin{definition} Let $p$ be an atomic sharp effect and let $b\in V$ be arbitrary.
 We define their \emph{Jordan product} as $p*b = \frac{1}{2}(\id + L_p - L_{p^\perp}) b$. \end{definition}

 \begin{lemma} Let $p$ and $q$ be atomic sharp effects, then $p^\perp \mult q = p^\prime \mult q$ where $p^\prime = p\vee q - p$. \end{lemma} \begin{proof} First note that $p^\perp = 1-p = 1-p\vee q + p\vee q -p = (p\vee q)^\perp + p^\prime$ and hence that $p^\prime \leq p^\perp$ so that $p^\prime \commu p^\perp$ by proposition \ref{prop:belowsharp}.
 We then also have $p^\perp\mult (p\vee q) = (p\vee q)\mult p^\perp = (p\vee q) \mult ((p\vee q)^\perp + p^\prime) = p^\prime$.
 Now using the fact that we are working with compatible effects and that $q\leq p\vee q$ we calculate $p^\perp \mult q = p^\perp \mult ((p\vee q)\mult q) = (p^\perp \mult (p\vee q))\mult q = p^\prime \mult q$. \end{proof}